Blog

 How CrabCut uses it

 CrabCut includes remove silence in the paid workflow.
 Starter and Pro users can use it to tighten pacing before export, alongside AI highlights, vertical reframing, and captions.
-That helps clips feel sharper before they reach Shorts, Reels, or TikTok.
+That helps shorts feel sharper before they reach Shorts, Reels, or TikTok.

 Short answer